ABOUT US

 Where Did We Start?

 In 1973, officers of the Inglewood Police Department recognized a serious community problem: when they responded to calls, many of the young people they were interacting with were being arrested when instead they should have been receiving counseling and support.
-The officers attempted to connect the offending youth with appropriate services, but as the scope and breadth of the problem grew, it became apparent that an organization dedicated to helping youth and families in high-needs communities was needed.
+The officers attempted to connect the responsible youth with appropriate services, but as the scope and breadth of the problem grew, it became apparent that an organization dedicated to helping youth and families was needed.
 In 1975, Centinela Youth Services (CYS) was established to achieve this purpose.
 Originally administered by the city of Inglewood, CYS services quickly expanded to include support for youth and families in the cities of Lawndale, Hawthorne, Gardena, and Lennox.
 In 1995, juvenile court jurisdictions from across Los Angeles County began to refer youth to CYS.
-Its Victim Offender Restitution Services (VORS) program was recognized as a national model in Restorative Justice in 2014.
+The Victim Offender Restitution Services (VORS) program was recognized as a national model in Restorative Justice in 2014.

 What is Restorative Justice?

-Restorative Justice provides communities more equitable and community-based alternatives to address the harm caused by crime.
+Restorative Justice provides communities with more equitable and community-based alternatives to address the harm caused by crime.
 Restorative Justice practices empower those that have been harmed, holds responsible parties accountable, and works to repair the community as a whole.
 Led by a community mediator, Restorative Justice mediations bring the person who caused harm and the person who was harmed together, face-to-face, and allow humanity into our response to crime.
 It gives the person who was harmed the opportunity to express, on their own terms, how the harm affected them.
 Restorative Justice provides the opportunity for people to forgive, communities to heal, and youth to turn their lives around.

 Black Equity in Restorative Justice